biswajit-satapathy1998/Cart_Abandonment/README.md

 2. cart_abandonment.ipynb : Notebook file contaning the exploration and analysis of the work.
 3. README.md : The readme file for write-up.

+## Summary of the results
+If a customer is visiting to the website and adding some items to the cart at that time we are predicting that he will do abandonment or not.
+By knowig so, we can suggest him some offers or give them some vouchers so that he can checkout the product successfully.

+Benefit of this is cart abandonment ratio will decrease which in terms increase in profits(business perspective).

 ## Prediction is divided into the following steps
 1. Reading Dataset
 2. EDA